Across the Atlantic

 Beauty

 Don’t get me wrong, I’m the first one admiring the youthful glow of women who don’t seem to age, but it’s not something that I worry about so much.
 I moisturize and try to nourish my body with the food it needs.
 At the end of the day, that is all you can do.
-As an actress, aging can be difficult but you are also given the opportunity to embody characters with an amazing amount of layers and depth.
+As an actress, aging can be difficult but it allows you to embody characters with an amazingamount of layers and depth.
 There is nothing more interesting than who you are, so go find and be it.

 Mid-forties has been interesting, can’t wait to see where it continues to move me down this journey called life.